turnermike/backup-scripts/README.md

 Uses Curl to FTP files to a remote server.
 First command will change into the local directory that you wish to back up.
 Second command will copy the files via FTP.

-## backup_site_ci.sh
+## backup_site.sh (PHP/MySQL)

 Uses Curl to FTP files and a database dump to a remote server.

+## backup_site_ci.sh (CodeIgniter)

+Uses Curl to FTP files and a database dump to a remote server.
 The httpdocs directory and codeigniter directory are saved seperately.
 Since the codeigniter folder is not public on the production server.

+## backup_site_wp.sh (Wordpress)

+Uses Curl to FTP files and a database dump to a remote server.
+The httpdocs directory is zipped and the database is saved as .sql.

 ### Setup Steps

 1. SSH into webserver.
 2. Change into public directory.
 3. Make a directory named '.backup'.
-4. Copy curl.sh to this directory.
+4. Copy the appropriate file (backup_site.sh) to this directory.
-5. Open the file and modify the path in the first step to the directory that you wish to backup.
-Then exit and save the file.
+5. Open the file and update all variables.
 6. Grant execute permissions, use the following command:

     chmod +x curl.sh